Free as a Bird (album)

-Free as a Bird is the ninth studio album by the English rock band Supertramp, released in October 1987, and their last album of new music for A&M Records.
+Free as a Bird is the ninth studio album by the British rock band Supertramp, released in October 1987, and their last album of new music for A&M Records.

 The album was a turn of direction of sorts, with most of the songs stepping back from their progressive rock sound, employing synthesised dance beats and rhythms.
 Chief songwriter Rick Davies later recalled, "Free as a Bird was an experiment to try and be modern and build it up with computers and drum machines and have people come in one by one, which makes you lose the band spirit a little bit."
 In the liner notes to the 2005 compilation Retrospectacle, Davies said, "Each time we went in, we would try to give it something a bit different.
 Free as a Bird was a lot more machine-based than anything we'd done before.
 That was good and bad, but it had some interesting songs on it."

 Overview

 Free as a Bird was the first Supertramp album to feature contributions from guitarist/vocalist Mark Hart.
 He would later become a full-fledged member of the group, as would trumpet player Lee Thornburg.

 Despite the fact that "I'm Beggin' You" was a club chart-topping hit and Free as a Birds title cut was a minor hit, the album did not do well peaking at No. 101, making it the first Supertramp album since 1971's Indelibly Stamped not to crack Billboard's Top 100 on the album charts.

-The band disbanded after the tour in support of the album and would not reconvene until 1997.
+The group disbanded after the tour in support of the album and would not reconvene until 1997.
 They did so without bassist Dougie Thomson.

 A remastered CD version of the album was released on 30 July 2002 on A&M Records.
 The remastered CD comes with all of the original album artwork, lyrics and credits.